HyeonjunSim/pi-top-battery-status/README.md

 If you want to change the behaviour of gtk_battery
-(no log file, other warning and shutdown capacity limits), see line 44 - 46 in gtk_battery.c
+(no log file, other warning and shutdown capacity limits), see line 47 - 49 in gtk_battery.c

 To uninstall this program, edit /home/pi/.config/lxsession/LXDE-pi/autostart (remove line calling gtk_battery)

 Release history:
 - Version 1.0: First stable release
 - Version 1.0a: Fixed a minor bug, which could show a battery charge > 100% under rare circumstances
 - Version 1.1: Improved reliability of capacity reading.
 Possibility to abort automatic low battery shutdown added.
+- Version 1.1a: i2c reliablity in log file, improved checking for i2c failures

 Please help to improve this program by tweeting to **http://twitter.com/r_richarz** or opening an issue on this repository